openshift/enhancements/enhancements/machine-api/short-circuiting-backoff.md

 Another side effect of machines constantly failing, is the risk of hitting the benchmark of machine failures percentage - thus triggering the "short-circuit" mechanism which will prevent all remediations.

 With this enhancement we propose a better mechanism.
-In case a machine enters the `Failed` state and does not have a NodeRef or a ProviderID it'll be remediated after a certain time period has passed - thus allowing a manual intervention in order to break to hot loop.
+In case a machine enters the `Failed` state and does not have a NodeRef or a ProviderID, it will not be remediated until after a certain time period has passed - thus allowing a manual intervention in order to break to hot loop.

 ## Motivation